pfsense/docs/source/routing/connectivity-troubleshooting.rst

 -  Check that the LAN rule allows to a destination of *any* (**Firewall
    > Rules**, **LAN** tab)

-    - Traffic going to the Internet will need an “*any*” destination.
+    - Traffic going to the Internet will need an "*any*" destination.
-      Using the wrong destination would not allow traffic to reach the Internet (e.g. “*WAN net*” which is only the subnet of the WAN interface, **NOT** the Internet.)
+      Using the wrong destination would not allow traffic to reach the Internet (e.g. "*WAN net*" which is only the subnet of the WAN interface, **NOT** the Internet.)

 -  Check that the LAN rule does not have an improper gateway set